Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Rubrik Office 365 Backup and Recovery Disadvantages:

-• Although it can support varied IT infrastructures, Rubrik is not a specialized solution for M365 backups.
+• Although it can support varied IT infrastructures, Rubrik is not a specialized M365 backup solution.

 • File filtering could be more intuitive.